 - The NBCOT Facebook page will occasionally post practice exam prep questions.
-You can join in the conversation and/or use these to make flashcards of your own.
+You can join in the conversation and/or learn more about the latest news from NBCOT.

 Determining how to finance your education can be stressful.
 Explore your options for paying for OTA school.

 4. Participate in St. Kate’s NBCOT Exam Prep Coaching Program

 At St. Kate’s, we are invested in our students’ success.
 That is why, in addition to developing a quality OTA program, we offer an NBCOT Prep Coaching Program (NBCOT PCP).
 While this program is optional, we highly recommend you take advantage of it.

 This program, if you choose to partake, begins in your third semester.
 You will take a practice exam, and we provide you with a study plan based on your results.
 You’ll also have the opportunity to meet with coaches and peers to review material.

 Once exam day finally approaches, try to relax.
 If you’ve followed the tips above, you have likely set yourself up for success.
 To make your exam day as low stress as possible, consider the following:

 - Try to get at least eight hours of sleep the night before the exam.

 - Eat a filling and protein-rich breakfast the morning of your exam.
 Eggs, yogurt or cottage cheese would be a good choice.